April 17, 2026 · By Alex Morgan

 (Source: Clever Real Estate state-level market data, 2025)

-Local customs still heavily influence whether sellers offer buyer agent compensation and how much.
-In many Southern and Midwestern markets, offering 2.5%–3% to buyer agents remains the norm.
-In coastal cities with high-priced homes, 2%–2.25% is increasingly common.
+Local customs still heavily shape whether sellers offer buyer agent compensation and how much.
+In many Southern and Midwestern markets, offering 2.5%–3% to buyer agents is still the norm.
+In coastal cities with expensive homes, 2%–2.25% is increasingly common.

-These are averages — individual rates within a state can vary by 1%–2% depending on your metro area, price point, and the agent you choose.
-Sellers in border areas (e.g., the Kansas City metro spanning Kansas and Missouri) may see different norms on each side of the state line.
+These are averages.
+Individual rates within a state can vary by 1%–2% depending on your metro, price point, and which agent you pick.
+Sellers in border areas — like the Kansas City metro, which spans Kansas and Missouri — may see different norms on each side of the state line.

 Commission Calculator for Buyers: What You Might Pay in 2025

-The NAR settlement means you, as a buyer, may need to pay your agent’s commission directly.
-Before August 2024, this was almost always covered by the seller through the MLS.
-Now, you need to understand what your agent charges and who’s responsible for that fee.
+The NAR settlement means you, as a buyer, may now pay your agent’s commission directly.
+Before August 2024, the seller almost always covered this through the MLS.
+That’s no longer guaranteed.

-You have several strategies to manage this cost:
+You have a few ways to manage this:

-- Negotiate your buyer agent’s rate — especially on higher-priced homes where the dollar amount is already substantial.
+- Negotiate your buyer agent’s rate — especially on higher-priced homes where the dollar amount is already large.

 - Ask the seller for a concession to cover your agent’s fee.
 Many sellers still prefer to offer this because it keeps their listing competitive.

-- Finance the fee into your mortgage — some lenders allow buyer agent fees to be rolled into the loan, though this increases your loan balance and long-term interest costs.
-On a 30-year mortgage at 6.5%, financing an $8,750 agent fee adds roughly $10,700 in total interest over the life of the loan.
+- Finance the fee into your mortgage — some lenders allow it, but this raises your loan balance and total interest.
+On a 30-year mortgage at 6.5%, financing an $8,750 agent fee adds roughly $10,700 in interest over the life of the loan.

-First-time buyers should be especially careful to read the buyer representation agreement thoroughly.
-According to the Consumer Financial Protection Bureau (CFPB), buyers are not obligated to sign an exclusive agreement with the first agent they speak to, and the agreement’s terms — including commission rate, duration, and cancellation policy — are all negotiable.
+First-time buyers should read the buyer representation agreement carefully.
+The Consumer Financial Protection Bureau (CFPB) is clear: buyers are not required to sign an exclusive agreement with the first agent they talk to.
+The commission rate, duration, and cancellation terms are all negotiable.

 Frequently Asked Questions